ChunghaSung/JSdep/README.md

 DOM-DEPENDENCY ANALYSIS
 =========================
-* This is the tool to find DOM-event dependency using datalog constraints.
+* This is the tool to find DOM-event dependency of a web application using datalog constraints.

 * It traverses one JavaScript file statically and finds the relationship between two events of DOMs.

 * This tool includes a modified version of Artemis to show the evaluation as presented in the FSE paper (to appear).

 * The characteristics of this tool
-    - Interprocedural & Context-insensitive alias anlaysis
+    - Static & interprocedural & context-insensitive alias anlaysis
     - This tool does not support DOM-alias anlaysis
     - This tool does not support extraction of Javascript from HTML (All JavaScripts extracted manually for the benchmarks we have)